hibuno/spy/README.md

 ### Environment Setup

-1. Create a `.env.local` file in the root of the project.
+1. Create a `.env` file in the root of the project.
 2. Add the following environment variables.
 These are required for database connection and Supabase integration.

    ```env